A Complete Idiot's Guide to Cuba

 - An antihistamine ointment or the chinese menthol, to relieve irritations or itches due to insect bites.

 - Some powder or anti-fungal products to relieve fungus.
-Although they are usually available in Cuba.

 - Scissors, forceps and thermometer (but don't bring them in hand luggage because these things are generally forbidden by airlines).